 Te = (To + 4Tm + Tp)/6

-That said, even the most experienced engineer (or designer, or architect, etc) needs to deal with uncertainty by acknowledging that even our best estimates can be based on only assumptions.
+That said, even the most experienced engineer (or designer, or architect, etc.) needs to deal with uncertainty by acknowledging that even our best estimates can be based only on assumptions.

 - Estimations are more useful for representing agreement, not reality: put the numbers in, compare and learn from other estimators, assess what can we agree on, commit and move on.

 - One only can only estimate on work he/she has actually done: if you’ve never done this kind of work, acknowledge it, produce our best guesses, monitor the progress of work, compare estimations with the reality once implementation happens (that’s when the traceability and visibility aspect of the Quantifying and Qualifying Strategy framework comes in), and you’ll will get better with practice.

 - We should never commit to estimations without consulting the person responsible or affected by the work: when assessing things like “T-Shirt sizes”, “Business Value”, or “Effort”, have your first pass but keep in mind that you’ll need to confirm and agree on the estimates with whoever are responsible or affected by the work before communicating you decisions.